timeline of greece

 Minoan civilization

 A Bronze Age culture on the island of Crete, generally regarded as the first civilization in Europe with urban settlements.
-Often absence of fortifications.
-Linear A script.
-Various styles of pottery.
+Often characterized by an absence of fortifications, the use of the Linear A script, and various simple styles of pottery.
+Renowned for its palace complexes, such as Knossos.

 • 1750 – 1050 BCE